 |Are you willing to do a cost-benefit analysis at every stage to ensure you are devoting your time, energy and finances effectively?||Yes||No|

 |Are you comfortable with delegating tasks that are legally complex?||Yes||No|

 |Do you have a safe, quiet space (away from your children) to speak with your coach?||Yes||No|

 The Levine Family Law legal coaches listen to what you need – your priorities, intentions, goals and concerns.
 They use expertise, passion, outside-the-box problem-solving thinking to craft a legal strategy that will get you where you need to go.

 Improve the likelihood of success while you represent yourself and negotiate your best result.
-A legal coaches can help you avoid costly mistakes by assisting you with all aspects of your divorce, including, but not limited to: providing tips for litigating your case; review your documents and suggest changes; reviewing a Marital Settlement Agreement or Judgment; answering questions along the way; explaining local rules or formal court procedure; and confirming whether you have a strong claim or defense.
+Legal coaches can help you avoid costly mistakes by assisting you with all aspects of your divorce, including, but not limited to: providing tips for litigating your case; reviewing your documents and suggesting changes; reviewing a Marital Settlement Agreement or Judgment; answering questions along the way; explaining local rules or formal court procedure; and confirming whether you have a strong claim or defense.